cscadmin/cscadmin.github.io/events.md

 **New members _always_ welcome** at any event.
 Our regular **Skipton** venue is **The Soroptimist Rooms, 28 Otley St, Skipton, BD23 1EW**

-## Meetings and Events - Early 2020
+## Meetings and Events - Early 2020 -- !!
+Coronavirus Update !!

+We have unfortunately had to take the decision to **cancel** our Spring 2020 programme due to the unfolding **Coronavirus** situation and latest government advice to avoid public gatherings.
+Take care of yourselves, we looking forward to seeing you for a new season of speaker's club in Autumn 2020.

 | Date / Time              | Location                  | Details                                    |
 |:------------------------ |:------------------------- |:------------------------------------------ |